✅ Bet £10 Get £10 Free Bets & £10 Casino Bonus for new mobile customers using this qualifying link

 15 Open Appearances – Top 10s = 3, 2nd Carnoustie 1997, 7th St Andrews 2000, 3rd Lytham 2001; Top 20s = 3, 11th Lytham 1996, 11th Troon 2004, 15th St Andrews 2005.

-Will World Number 1 Brooks Koepka win at Royal Portrush?
+Will World Number 1 Scottie Scheffler win at Royal Liverpool?

-Tempted to get on the World Number 1 (at the time of writing) Brooks Koepka at the Open Championship?
-Well here’s a word of warning for all those tempted to jump on: no World Number 1 since 2000 apart from Tiger Woods (who else) has won The Open.
-Brooks’ Major championship record at the moment is unchallenged though and he’s sure to be a very short price.
+Tempted to get on the World Number 1 (at the time of writing) Scottie Scheffler at the Open Championship?
+Well here’s a word of warning for all those tempted to jump on.
+No World Number 1 since 2000, apart from Tiger Woods (who else), has won The Open.

-For the record, Francesco Molinari was 15th when he won last year, Jordan Spieth was 3rd, whilst Henrik Stenson was 6th, Zach Johnson was 25th, McIlroy was 8th and Mickelson was 5th in the OWGR at Muirfield in 2013.
+Scottie, fresh from a 2023 campaign which has seen him win 2 tournaments and finish runner-up at the PGA Championship, is undoubtedly a well-fancied runner for Hoylake.
+But, for the record, Cameron Smith was 6th when he won in 2022, Collin Morikawa was 4th, Shane Lowry was 33rd, Francesco Molinari was 15th, Jordan Spieth was 3rd, whilst Henrik Stenson was 6th, Zach Johnson was 25th, McIlroy was 8th and Mickelson was 5th in the OWGR at Muirfield in 2013.
 The previous 5 winners in Els, Harrington, Cink, Oosthuizen and Clarke were all ranked outside of the World’s top 10 when triumphing.

 Open Championship OWGR Analysis